 7. Mind the Livestream

 If you’re hosting a hybrid all-hands with a decent in-person crowd, it can be easy to forget the virtual attendees.
-Appoint a virtual host that’s on-site but watching the live stream (and monitoring the audio).
-Your virtual host can speak up on behalf of the meeting chat if the moderator can’t see it.
+Appoint an on-site virtual host to watch the live stream and monitor the audio.
+Your virtual host can speak up on behalf of the meeting chat in real time if the moderator can’t see it.

 But most crucially, your virtual host can alert the A/V team if there’s a technical problem with the stream.